 The peripheral nervous system consists of more than 100 billion nerve cells (neurons) that run throughout the body like strings, making connections with the brain, other parts of the body, and often with each other.

 Peripheral nerves consist of bundles of nerve fibers.
 These fibers are wrapped with many layers of tissue composed of a fatty substance called myelin.
 These layers form the myelin sheath, which speeds the conduction of nerve impulses along the nerve fiber.
 Nerves conduct impulses at different speeds depending on their diameter and on the amount of myelin around them.

-This system connects the brain stem and spinal cord with internal organs and regulates internal body processes that require no conscious effort and that people are thus usually unaware of (see Autonomic Nervous System Disorders).
-Examples are the rate of heart contractions, blood pressure, the rate of breathing, the amount of stomach acid secreted, and the speed at which food passes through the digestive tract.
+This system connects the brain stem and spinal cord with internal organs and regulates internal body processes that require no conscious effort and that people are thus usually unaware of (see Overview of the Autonomic Nervous System Overview of the Autonomic Nervous System The autonomic nervous system regulates certain body processes, such as blood pressure and the rate of breathing.
+This system works automatically (autonomously), without a person’s conscious... read more ).
+Examples are the rate and strength of heart contractions, blood pressure, the rate of breathing, and the speed at which food passes through the digestive tract.

 The autonomic nervous system has two divisions:

 Sympathetic division: Its main function is to prepare the body for stressful or emergency situations—for fight or flight.

 Parasympathetic division: Its main function is to maintain normal body functions during ordinary situations.

 These divisions work together, usually with one activating and the other inhibiting the actions of internal organs.
 For example, the sympathetic division increases pulse, blood pressure, and breathing rates, and the parasympathetic system decreases each of them.